 Everybody needs to make this amazing Champagne and Strawberries Cake at least once (and then you'll want to make it again and again).
 It is such a moist and flavorful cake, and the combination of champagne and strawberries is perfect!

-Valentine’s Day was on our minds when we decided on this Champagne and Strawberries cake recipe, but it would also be perfect for so many other occasions including anniversaries, engagement parties, New Year’s Eve, 21st birthdays, or any time when a celebration calls for something a little more sophisticated and special.
+Valentine's Day was on our minds when we decided on this Champagne and Strawberries cake recipe, but it would also be perfect for so many other occasions including engagement parties, anniversaries, New Year's Eve, 21st birthdays, bachelorette parties, or any adult celebrations that call for something special.

 How to Make a Champagne and Strawberries Cake